 In this note we present some aspects of the observed I/O behavior of the command line tasks ingestImages.py and processCcd.py when used for processing HSC data and the issues the current implementation may raise for processing data at the scale needed for LSST.

 Report on the delivery, installation, and initial use of an LSST Camera data acquisition (DAQ) test stand at NCSA, July 18-20, 2017.
 Includes notes from a discussion of future plans for DAQ work that was held following the installation.

 This is a descriptive and explanatory document, not a normative document.
 This document explains the proposed baseline as presented in the DM replan in July, 2017, referred to just “baseline” in the prose that follows.

 How the Engineering and Facilities Database will be transformed, maintained, and used within DM

-The purpose of this document is to begin to assemble the diversity of motivations driving the inclusion of photometric redshifts in the LSST Level 2 Object Catalog, and prepare to make a decision on what kind of photo-z products will be used.
+The purpose of this document is to begin to assemble the diversity of motivations driving the inclusion of photometric redshifts in the LSST Data Release Object Catalog, and prepare to make a decision on what kind of photo-z products will be used.
 The roadmap for this process is described in Section [sec:intro].
-We consider the photo-z use-cases in order to validate that the type of photo-z incorporated into the Level 2 DRP catalog, and the format in which it is stored, meets the needs of both DM and the community.
+We consider the photo-z use-cases in order to validate that the type of photo-z incorporated into the DRP catalog, and the format in which it is stored, meets the needs of both DM and the community.
 We also compile potential evaluation methods for photo-z algorithms, and demonstrate these options by applying them to the photo-z results of two off-the-shelf photo-z estimators.
 The long-term plan is for this document to develop over time and eventually describe the decision-making process and the details of the selected algorithm(s) and products.
 PRELIMINARY RECOMMENDATIONS CAN BE FOUND IN SECTION [SEC:INTRO].